vttale/serve-stale/README.md

    reached to refresh expired data.
 It updates the definition of TTL from [RFC1034] and [RFC1035] to make it clear that data can be kept in the cache beyond the TTL expiry and used for responses when a refreshed answer is not readily available.
+One of the motivations for serve-stale is to make the DNS more resilient to DOS attacks (and thereby make them less attractive as an attack vector).

 Ed note